 Straight And Level Lines

 Before applying the plywood strips to the wall, you will need to locate the studs inside the wall.
-You can use a stud finder, or just measure over 16 inches from the wall and use a small nail and hammer to locate them.
-Since your going to be covering up the sheetrock wall, it really doesn’t matter if you have a few ugly holes.
+You can use a stud finder or measure over 16 inches from the wall and use a small nail and hammer to locate them.
+Since you will be covering up the sheetrock wall, it really doesn’t matter if you have a few ugly holes.
 Before long, you’ll have a brand new, old-looking faux shiplap wall.

 Use a spacer between each board for the best results.
-I used a quarter, but I think I’ll use nickel on my next faux ship wall.
-The tutorial I read used wood filler to cover the nail holes, but I prefer it to look old so I just painted over them.
+I used a quarter, but a nickel will work too.
+The tutorial I read used wood filler to cover the nail holes, but I prefer it to look old, so I just painted over them.

 Use a good stain blocker before painting your new faux shiplap wall.
 The tannin from the wood will bleed through the paint, especially if you’re using white paint.